newmankr/PrimitivePlanes/README.md

 </p>

 <p align="center">
-  <strong>Primitive Planes</strong> is a processing game using javascript that aims to bring Calculus primitives problems to a fun and challenging airplane gameplay.
-Your objective is to destroy the maximum amount of primitives to reach a new level.
+  <strong>Primitive Planes</strong> is a processing game using javascript that aims to bring a fun and challenging airplane gameplay.
+Your objective is to destroy the maximum amount of bombs to reach a new level.
 </p>

 ## 🎮 How to play